-The Trust guarantees and has access to AEP's \$500 million senior credit facility, which is used primarily to support capital investments in Partners.
-At March 31, 2024 the senior credit facility was drawn to \$249.6 million net of the unamortized debt amendment and extension fees of \$2.9 million.
-Subsequent to March 31, 2024 the Trust, through is Acquisition Entities drew on senior debt to fund an investment in a new partner, follow-on investments with current Partners as well as used proceeds from a Partner redemption to repay senior debt.
-Following these draws and repayment, the total draw on the facility on the date of this MD&A is approximately \$195 million with the capacity to draw an addition \$305 million based on covenants and credit terms.
+The Trust guarantees AEP's \$500 million senior credit facility, which is used primarily to support capital investments in Partners.
+At June 30, 2024 the senior credit facility was drawn to \$315.4 million net of the unamortized debt amendment and extension fees of \$2.7 million.
+During the quarter, Alaris applied the proceeds from the redemption of the Brown and Settle investment to reduce drawn amounts under the senior credit facility.
+Alaris used its borrowing capacity available after the application of the proceeds to repay AEP's convertible debentures which matured on June 30, 2024.
+Subsequent to June 30, 2024 the total drawn on the senior credit facility is approximately \$322 million with the capacity to draw an addition \$178 million based on covenants and credit terms.

 The \$500 million senior credit facility with a syndicate of Canadian chartered banks has a maturity date in September 2026 and is secured by a general security agreement on all of Alaris' assets.
 The interest rate is based on a combination of the Canadian Overnight Repo Rate Average ("CORRA"), Canadian Prime Rate ("Prime"), US Base Rate ("USBR") and SOFR.
-The Trust realized an annualized blended interest rate of 8.1% (inclusive of standby fees) for the three months ended March 31, 2024.
+The Trust realized an annualized blended interest rate of 8.1% (inclusive of standby fees) for the six months ended June 30, 2024.

 In 2022, the Trust issued senior unsecured debentures ("Debentures").
 The Debentures have a face value of \$65.0 million, annual interest rate of 6.25% payable semi-annually and maturity date of March 31, 2027.
 The Debentures will not be redeemable by the Trust before March 31, 2025 (the "First Call Date").
-On and after the First Call Date and prior to March 31, 2026, the Debentures will be redeemable, in whole or in part at the Trust's option at a redemption price equal to 103.125% of the principal amount of the Debentures redeemed plus accrued and unpaid interest, if any.
-On and after March 31, 2026, and prior to the Maturity Date, the Debentures will be redeemable, in whole or in part at the Trust's option at par plus accrued and unpaid interest, if any, up to but excluding the date set for redemption.
+On and after the First Call Date and prior to March 31, 2026, the Debentures will be redeemable, in whole or in part at the Trust's option at a redemption price equal to 103.125% of the principal amount of the Debentures will be redeemable, in whole or in part at the Trust's option at the Trust's option at par plus accrued and unpaid interest, if any, up to but excluding the date set for redemption.
 The Trust has the option to satisfy its obligations to repay the principal amount of and premium (if any) on the Debentures due at redemption or on maturity by issuing and delivering that number of freely tradeable trust units of the Trust to Debenture holders.